📌 Note:

 )

-Adding a dashboard
+Adding a static front page

 Now that we have informations about the past requests, we can show some analytics.